 Email alerts quickly inform you of security related events on your site.

-Wordfence watches activity on your site, both via the Scanner and the Firewall.
+Wordfence monitors activity on your site, both via the scanner and the firewall.
 Alerts are sent out via email.
-The recipient email of these alerts is configured when Wordfence is installed and can be changes via the General Options on the Global Options page.
+The recipient email of these alerts is configured when Wordfence is installed and can be changed under the “General Wordfence Options” section on the “Dashboard” > “Global Options” page.

 Critical Scan Alerts

 - Your site’s URL is on a domain blocklist

 - Your site is spamvertizing